streamroot/integration-samples/orchestrator/Apple/AVPlayer/README.md

 The qosModule is a component who should notify the SDK of every new player event.
 This is essential to monitor the Quality of Service of the current playback session.
 In this example, the QOSWrapper is a Helper class of the sample app project, with a reference to the player -> [More info](AVPlayerOrchestrator/QosModuleWrapper.swift).

-The qosModule can be instanciated as following:
+The qosModule can be instantiated as following:
 ```
 var qosModule: CTLQosModule // Class property
 self.qosModule = CTLQosModule(type: .custom)